Adolf Reichwein: Biography

-Reichwein was born in Bad Ems.
+Reichwein was born in Bad Ems, then located in the province of Hesse-Nassau within the Kingdom of Prussia (modern-day Germany).
 He took part in the First World War, in which he was seriously wounded in the lung.
 Reichwein studied at the universities of Frankfurt am Main and Marburg, under Hugo Sinzheimer and Franz Oppenheimer, among others.
 In the 1920s, he was active in education policy and adult education in Berlin and Thuringia.
 It was he who founded the Volkshochschule ("People's High School"; i.e. Community College) and the Arbeiterbildungsheim ("Workers' Training Home") in Jena and ran them until 1929.
 In his Hungermarsch nach Lappland ("Hunger March to Lappland") he described in diary form a punishing hike with some young jobless people in the far north.
 In 1929–1930, he worked as an adviser to the Prussian Culture Minister Carl Heinrich Becker.

 From 1930 until 1933, he was a professor at the newly founded Pedagogical Academy in Halle.
 After the Nazis seized power, he was let go for political reasons and sent off to Tiefensee in Brandenburg to become an elementary schoolteacher.
 There, until 1939, he conducted many instructional experiments, which received a lot of attention, with educational progressivism and especially vocational education in mind.
 Reichwein described in his work Schaffendes Schulvolk ("Productive School People") his instructional concept, inspired by the Wandervogel movement and labour-school pedagogy, whose main focus was on trips, activity-oriented instruction with school gardens, and projects spanning age groups.
 For Sachunterricht (~field education, or practical learning) and its history, he included important historical documents.
 Reichwein split the instructional content into a summer cycle (natural sciences and social studies) and a winter cycle ("Man as former"/"in his territory").
 From 1939, Reichwein was working at the Folklore Museum in Berlin as a museum educator.